From September 2020, schools in England will be required to teach Relationships Education and Health Education.

 We’re doing all this planning and preparation for Relationships and Health Education so that you don’t have to.
 This includes detailed template policy and guidance for Relationships Education – and support for getting parents on board with the changes.

-SCARF resources will, of course, remain flexible so that they can be tailored to your pupils’ precise needs, without being too prescriptive, and you can now follow half-termly units, where all the planning is done for you, if this works best for your school.
+SCARF resources are flexible.
+They can be tailored to your pupils’ precise needs, without being too prescriptive.
+Or you can follow half-termly units and related assessment tools, where all the planning is done for you, if this works best for your school.

 * NOTE: From September 2019 our mobile classroom and LifeSpace sessions will have new Mental Health elements.
 These will support you in meeting the Mental Wellbeing elements of the DfE's new statutory guidance.